We don’t support this browser anymore.

 According to Sustainalytics, Lloyds’ management of material ESG issues is strong.

 The FCA’s investigation into historical auto-lending practices between 2007 and 2021 is a risk for Lloyds.
-Provisions have been taken but the scale of the potential impact is still largely unknown, more details should come later in the year.
+Provisions have been taken and following updates from both the Supreme Court and FCA, we now have more clarity on the impact.
 There’s room for improvement in product governance and responsible marketing, though it demonstrates strong progress in integrating ESG factors into asset management and corporate financing.

 Lloyds key facts